-90 See above fn.
-64.
+90 See n.
+64 above.

-91 Bartlett III 2016, p 129, text and fn.
-6 ("An investor receiving such 'participating' preferred stock thus avoids the need to choose between receiving a fixed liquidation preference and converting into common stock", with the specification that if the "VC investor holds participating preferred stock with a cap on participation, an acquisition of the company will again force the VC investor to choose between holding onto its participating preferred stock or converting it into common stock").
-For a similar assessment Kuntz 2016, pp 85-87 (conversion rights, as opposed to automatic conversion, are not very useful in the case of participating preferred shares, showing also the inconsistency of some claims made by the economic literature).
-On conversion rights in our data sample see above para 6.1.
+91 Bartlett (2016), p 129, text and footnote 6 ('An investor receiving such "participating" preferred stock thus avoids the need to choose between receiving a fixed liquidation preference and converting into common stock', with the specification that if the 'VC investor holds participating preferred stock with a cap on participation, an acquisition of the company will again force the VC investor to choose between holding onto its participating preferred stock or converting it into common stock').
+For a similar assessment, Kuntz (2016), pp 85-87 (conversion rights, as opposed to automatic conversion, are not very useful in the case of participating preferred shares, showing also the inconsistency of some claims made by the economic literature).
+On conversion rights in our data sample, see Sect.
+6.1 above.

-92 With very few exceptions (no. 3, incorporated in Rome and Turin), the above mentioned 14 joint-stock companies are located in Milan.
+92 With very few exceptions (no. 3, incorporated in Rome and Turin), the above-mentioned 14 joint-stock companies are located in Milan.